 Step 1 – Investor gets paid back, plus a Premium

 The first step of the equity waterfall, is a basic principle.

 They also get what you want to call “interest,” but what is typically called a “premium” on their investment.

 In a normal low risk real world venture, investors typically get a low but predictable rate of return.

 In fact, the only generally accepted manner in which to make investing in film a somewhat predictable commercial enterprise, is to invest in slate.
 Then, the one film out of 12 (or worse) that makes a profit, will more than pay for the 11 flops.
 These metrics are the primary reason why movie studios do not fail.
 When a movie on a slate hits, it hits big all over the world, the adjoining flops are a tax write off.

 Simply put, deferments are a tool for a producer to get a movie into production, with less money than he/she actually needs.

-The way it works is, for example, if Tom the Actor commands $1 million fee per film, but you only have $500,000 to hire Tom, you might pay Tom a $500,000 actor fee, then another $500,000 (or more) as a “deferment.”
+For example, if Tom the Actor commands $1 million fee per film, but you only have $500,000 to hire Tom, you might pay Tom a $500k actor fee, then commit to pay another $500k (or more) as a “deferment.”

-On its face, this seems like a great idea, because it seemingly doesn’t hurt anybody, the deferment is “free,” and at the end of the day, investors get paid back before anyone gets paid their deferment anyway.
+On its face, this seems like a great idea, because it doesn’t hurt anybody, the deferment is “free,” and at the end of the day, investors get paid back before anyone gets paid their deferment anyway.
 Yay team.
 What a genius idea.